 Hometown: Miami, FL

-Major(s): History and Philosophy
+Major(s): History & Philosophy

 Activities on campus: Rugby, Amherst Political Union, La Causa, La Casa

 Hobbies: Going into town and getting doughnuts and then feeling guilty.